 On a low carb diet but need to increase your protein intake?
-These high protein low carb dinners are delicious, full of flavors, and super easy to make.
+These high protein low carb dinners are delicious and super easy to make.

-A low carb diet can work wonders in helping you lose weight fast.
-But did you know that a low carb diet that is also high in protein can turbocharge your weight loss?
+Did you know that a low-carb diet that is also high in protein can turbocharge your weight loss?

 So, today I am sharing 20 high protein low carb dinner ideas that are not only delicious but will speed up your weight loss.